 \section{Conclusions}

 We described the ODTR SuperLearner and illustrated its performance for sample DGPs under different configurations of the algorithm and finite sample sizes.
 These results build on existing work \citep{luedtke2016super, coyle2017computational} by fully estimating the ODTR and including an expanded SuperLearner library with not only blip-based regression estimators, but also direct-estimation methods and static interventions.
-We highlighted the practical choices one must consider when implementing the ODTR SuperLearner across three dimensions: (1) the ODTR SuperLearner library of candidate algorithms, namely, whether to include parametric models, machine learning algorithms, or both; whether to include only estimators that output a predicted blip or include a combination of blip estimators, direct estimators, and static treatment rules, (2) the metalearner that either chooses a single algorithm or combines the algorithms and (3) the risk function that chooses the ``best" estimator or combination of estimators of the candidate ODTR algorithms.
+We highlighted the three categories of practical choices one must consider when implementing the ODTR SuperLearner: (1) the ODTR SuperLearner library of candidate algorithms, namely, whether to include parametric regression algorithms, machine learning algorithms, or both, and whether to include only estimators that output a predicted blip or include a combination of blip estimators, direct estimators, and static treatment rules; (2) the metalearner used for combining candidate algorithms, namely, whether to restrict selection to a single algorithm or combine the algorithms; and, (3) the risk function used to choose the ``best" estimator or combination of estimators of the candidate ODTR algorithms.